jc-valdez/The-Battle-of-Neighborhoods/README.md

 ## 3. Methodology <a name="methodology"></a>

-This part of the project represents the main component of the analysis where any exploratory data that was done, such as any inferential statistical testing that was performed, if any, and what machine learnings were used and why.
+This part of the project represents the main component of the analysis where any exploratory data that was done, such as any inferential statistical testing that was performed, if any, and what machine learning were used and why.
-* Proccessing
+* Processing
   - Download and Explore Dataset
   - Transform Data Into Pandas Dataframe
   - Use Geopy Library in Order to get The Latitude and Longitude Values of New York City
   - Create Map of New York With Neighborhoods Superimposed on Top *(See image of map below)*
   - Segmenting and Clustering Only the Neighborhoods in Manhattan
-  - Retrieving the Geopgrpahical Coordinates of Manhattan
+  - Retrieving the Geographical Coordinates of Manhattan
   - Visualization of Manhattan and the Neighborhoods *(See image of map below)*

 * Utilizing Foursquare API to Explore the Neighborhoods